r-hub/proposal/proposal.md

 user will have to select a single builder, I think.
 Multiple builders with a single submission will be added later.

+Alternatively, we can also run windows on AWS.
+If the Linux deployment will be on AWS, then it makes sense to use AWS workers for Windows as well.

 New repositories:

 * `rhub-backend-azure` The Azure backend.
+* `rhub-backend-aws-windows` AWS windows backend.

 [jenkins-azure]: https://github.com/jenkinsci/azure-slave-plugin
 [node-azure]: https://www.npmjs.com/package/azure